duckduckgo/duckduckgo-documentation/duckduckhack/fathead/fathead_overview.md

 ## Code Blocks

-If you want to include a code snippet or another pre-formatted example in the abstract, like the [perl](https://duckduckgo.com/?q=perl+open) Fathead, wrap the code block like this:
+If you want to include a code snippet or another pre-formatted example in the abstract, like the [perl](https://duckduckgo.com/?q=perl+open) Fathead, wrap the code bwlock like this:

 ```html
 <pre><code>code block goes here</code></pre>